barronh/cmaqml/README.md

   sklearn.linear_model.LinearRegression, or
 * sklearn_RandomForestRegressor: provides Ensemble Random Forest modeling via sklearn.ensemble.RandomForestRegressor
+* cmaqml_evna: provides an enhanced Voronoi Neighbor Averaging scheme.
+This has been custom built and may need to be made more efficient.
+At this point, the Voronoi neighbors are calculated for each point independently.
+Another approach would be to calculate one set of Voronoi diagrams and then find points within the single set of polygons.

 Any sklearn model is capable of being added.
 The challenge is in finding the right way to export the model as a text representation for meta-data.
 To add